-HTC DROID DNA vs Samsung Galaxy S III
+HTC DROID DNA vs Samsung Galaxy S III55

 Being the latest entrant in the smartphone kingdom, there’s no arguing the imposing presence of the super spec’d HTC DROID DNA.
 Simply put it, the smartphone is one immaculate piece of tech that’s a sure fire competitor ready to fend of the hungry competition this holiday season.
 However, in order for it be glorified and accepted openly as an upper echelon device, it really needs to show its worth to what’s arguably regarded as the most prestigious Android smartphone pushed out this year – the Samsung Galaxy S III.
 It’s the summer king versus the new kid on the block, so let’s find out how they stack up against one another.